forestgrape/coronavirus/index.md

 This yields either avoiding Sars-Cov-2 containing smoke entirely or filtering out most particulates above 200 nm (probably above 1000 nm is enough).
 Keeping the metaphor in mind that the right indoor ventilation and indoor wearing a mask is key.

-### References
+## References

+#### Note
-Remark: Sometimes reviews or remarks in introductions are cited which reference further to the original work.
-References are grouped by topic.
+* Sometimes reviews or remarks in introductions are cited which reference further to the original work.
+* References are grouped by topic.
 In the case where several topics apply, one has been choosen.
-Instead of numbered the references are named by the correspondence author.
+* Instead of numbered the references are named by the correspondence author or a descriptive tag.

 <!--